tackline/Play-Serializer/README.md

  - Constructs arrays.
  - Detects same object referred to by references of different static types.
  - Handle null.
+ - Handles classes with type parameter/fields with type argument.

 Things it does not do

  - Check whether the class actually wants to play.
  - Special case those classes not playing.
  - Check type parameters.
- - Class hierarchies.
+ - Class hierarchies - I'm all about the base^Wstatic type..
- - Write class info only once.
+ - DRY class info.
  - Ensure fields in stream match set of fields in runtime class and are in order with no repeats.
 (Thanks Sami.)
  - Handle cycles.